LabLamb/PNPForm/README.md

 `Default: RowType.singleLineText`

 #### placeholder: String?
 Explaination: This value will be shown as a light grey place holder if possible.
-Otherwise, this will be used as the default value (E.g. for `UISwitch`).
+Otherwise, this will be used as the default value (E.g. for `RowType.switch`).
 `Default: nil`

 #### spacing: CGFloat